-As far as various hair types go, straight Asian hair has got to be one of the most stubborn hair types there is. (#Blessed.)
+As far as various hair types go, straight Asian hair has got to be one of the most stubborn hair types there is.
 Although typified as dark and thick, some are also under the misconception that straight Asian hair is one of the easiest hair types to style.
 However, the term itself is a lot more diverse than it lets on—as being Asian isn’t confined to being oriental, or having East Asian roots—and, as you might have guessed, there’s a lot more nuance to Asian hair, just as there are with natural hair or curly hair types.

 What are the Characteristics of Straight Asian Hair?

-For the purposes of this article, we’re taking Asian hair to mean the stereotypical thick, dark and straight texture.
-We also spoke to an expert, Unilever North America’s Senior Manager for Hair in Research and Development, Leon van Gorkom.
+We spoke to an expert, Unilever North America’s Senior Manager for Hair in Research and Development, Leon van Gorkom.
 He’s here to help break down and further understand this particular hair type.